Anne Bonny: Capture and imprisonment

 On 22 October 1720, Rackham and his crew were discovered near Negril Point by a sloop captained by Jonathan Barnet, a former privateer.
 Rackham and his crew briefly resisted, but surrendered soon after the fight began.
 What Bonny and Read did during the fight is unclear.
 A General History claims Bonny and Read were the only ones to fight back, but the trial transcript does not support this claim.
+A General History also claims Read killed one of her fellow pirates in a rage, nobody was reported to have died in the engagement.
 They were taken to Jamaica where, in groups, they were tried for the crime of piracy.
 Rackham was tried on 16 November in front of Nicholas Lawes governor of Jamaica.

 Rackham was quickly found guilty.
 His execution at Port Royal was carried out two days later on 18 November.
+His remains were subsequently gibbeted.

 Bonny was tried for piracy alongside Mary Read in Spanish Town on 28 November.
 Like Rackham, the trial was short and the verdict inevitable.
 After calling four witnesses and a brief period of discussion, Governor Lawes found Bonny and Read guilty of piracy and sentenced them both to be hanged.

 With the judgement pronounced, Bonny and Read both "pleaded their bellies", asking for mercy because they were pregnant.
 A jury of matrons likely granted them a stay of execution until they gave birth, but it is also likely the claim was false to delay their deaths.
 Read died in prison of unknown causes around April 1721.
 A burial registry for Saint Catherine Parish lists her burial on 28 April 1721 as, "Mary Read, Pirate".